relevance/org-html-slideshow/README.md

 You have an outline written in Emacs org-mode.
-Add some JavaScript and CSS from this project, and you have an interactive presentation.
-Supports bulleted lists, code blocks, and images.
+Add some JavaScript and CSS from this project, and you have an interactive slide presentation!

+Supports anything org-mode can export: bulleted lists, code blocks, images, etc.

+Should work in most modern web browsers; developed for Google Chrome.

+Org-html-slides is written in [ClojureScript](https://github.com/clojure/clojurescript).

 Bootstrap
 ========================================

-Org-html-slides is written in ClojureScript.
-You will need the following installed to run the build process:
+You will need the following programs already installed to run the bootstrap process:

 * Bash
 * Curl
 * Git
 * Java Development Kit

-Run `script/bootstrap` to download dependencies.
+Run `script/bootstrap` to download additional build dependencies.

 Examples